rakib2067/NodeJS-Course/README.md

 - exports: A shortcut/reference to the `module.exports` object
 - require: This is a function local to each module, which allows us to import other modules
+ - When using `require` it first reads the file, executes it and then returns the `exports`
 - module: Allows us to create a module, and add exports to it
 - `__filename`: The complete path to the file/module
 - `__dirname`: The complete path to the containing directory